pavithranp/HomeApplication/README.md

 # HomeApplication

-Simple application that streams Video from the Local Raspberry Pi, on the App player
+Simple  Android application that streams Video from the Local Raspberry Pi, on the App player